peterhinch/micropython-samples/uasyncio_iostream/README.md

 # 6. Future uasyncio implementations

-If part of `uasyncio` is to be implemented in C, it would be good if the following capabilities were retained to facilitate writing efficient add-on modules along the lines of the `Message` and `Barrier` classes:
+If part of `uasyncio` is to be implemented in C, it would be good if the following capabilities were retained:
  1. The ability to subclass the `asyncio` compatible primitives.
- 2. The ability to subclass `uasyncio.Primitive` (if you implement it).
+ 2. The ability to subclass `uasyncio.Primitive` (or provide other access to that functionality).
- 3. Some means of creating awaitable classes (e.g. `__iter__`).
+ 3. A means of replacing the timebase by one based on the RTC for low power applications.

-The mechanism for doing these things might change, but it would be a shame to lose the capability.
+ 4. A means of creating awaitable classes (e.g. `__iter__`).

 # 7. Revisiting topics discussed via email